-As a Primary phase Free School our expectation is that all teachers teach the full range of curriculum subjects.
+As a Primary phase School our expectation is that all teachers teach the full range of curriculum subjects.
+Nevertheless we recognise that there are specialist teachers within our staff and that some subjects may be taught by a specialist teacher e.g. sports coach.